istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 ## Istio ambient traffic redirection: why did we drop the previous model?

-In Istio ambient, every node has a minimum of two containers running under Daemonsets:
+In Istio ambient, every node has a minimum of two containers running as Kubernetes Daemonset:
 - An efficient ztunnel which handles mesh traffic proxying duties, and L4 policy enforcement.
 - A CNI node agent that handles enrolling new and existing pods into the ambient mesh.